nottrobin/maas-docs/en/api.md

 The current API version number can be retrieved by issuing a GET to "/api/version/".
 Accessing an old or unknown API version URL will result in a "410 GONE" being returned, along with a descriptive error message.
 Both the error message and the api version are returned as plaintext.

-## HTTP methods and parameter-passing
+<h2 id="heading--http-methods-and-parameter-passing">HTTP methods and parameter-passing</h2>

 The following HTTP methods are available for accessing the API: